 For the glaze,

-- Mix the powdered sugar with 1 ½ tbsp of the lemon juice.
+- Mix the powdered sugar with 1 ½ tablespoon of the lemon juice.
 Add more juice (or water), sparingly, if needed to achieve a thick but pourable consistency.
 Drizzle over the completely cooled doughnuts and sprinkle with a little zest.

 The nutritional information provided is approximate and can vary depending on several factors, so is not guaranteed to be accurate.
 Please see a registered dietician for special diet advice.